 The pace of new well development is being threatened by "chokepoints," oil pipelines that are at capacity or don`t extend into areas of new production, which range along the Rockies, the Appalachians, the Mid-continent, California and the Southeast.

 Pipeline building necessarily lags well development.
 Pipelines are multi-decade investments and builders must have guaranteed long-term customers, whereas drillers can quickly decide a field isn`t productive enough and move on in a year or two.
-Which is why we can`t afford to allow Democrats like Dianne Feinstein to keep setting the starting time back another 10 years.
+Which is why we can`t afford to allow Democrats to keep setting the starting time back another 10 years.

 The regulatory climate is unbelievably complex: